 Carlton: ...The man is obviously a deviant.

 - As Himself: William Shatner.
 Unfortunately for him, Carlton is a big fanboy.

 - As You Know: Played for Laughs when Will states that he got into an argument with a new boyfriend of a girl he likes, and states that the fight will be easy based on how the person sounded.
 When the person walks in, Will freezes with an Oh, Crap! face as he recognizes him.
 This works brilliantly for people who watch the show later or just didn't know exactly who he was at the time.
 Geoffrey turns this into a funny moment, having heard Will's remarks about easily beating him in a fight:Geoffrey: Introducing Mister Evander Holyfield. (beat) Undisputed Heavyweight Boxing Champion of the World!

 - Aside Glance: Often in the first two seasons, courtesy of Will.
 Always intentional.
 It is even lampshaded once, in the episode "It Had to Be You":Janet: William!
 What are you looking at?

 - Asshole Victim:

-- After Judge Robertson spent his entire campaign lying and smearing his protégé Phil, it's kind of satisfying to see him not only drop dead but everyone is glad he died (people actually came to his funeral to make sure that he really was dead).
+- After Judge Robertson spent his entire campaign lying and smearing his protégé Phil, it's kind of satisfying to see him not only drop dead but everyone is glad he died as they actually came to his funeral ''to make sure that he really was dead'.